 Fenghua Hu is an Assistant Professor in the Department of Molecular Biology & Genetics and a member of the Weill Institute for Cell & Molecular Biology.
 The Hu lab is interested in studying signaling pathways and mechanisms involved in neuro-degeneration, and in dissecting the disease mechanism of Frontal temporal lobe degeneration (FTLD) due to mutations in the progranulin gene.

-Marcus Smolka is an Associate Professor in the Department of Molecular Biology and Genetics, and a member of the Weill Institute for Cell and Molecular Biology.
+Marcus Smolka is a Professor in the Department of Molecular Biology and Genetics, and a member of the Weill Institute for Cell and Molecular Biology.
 The Smolka lab's fundamental research interest is in the mechanisms of genome maintenance, and we focus on the key roles of DNA damage checkpoint kinases (ATR, ATM, CHK1 and CHK2).
-Research Highlights
+Smolka Research Highlights